Appendix: Config Format Reference

 }

-- This extension does not change how values are collected for complex enums; it only provides hints.
+- This extension does not change the collection logic for complex enum "value sources"; it only provides hint information.

-Purpose: provide docs/hints for specific dynamic values under a dynamic value type.
+Provides documentation / hint enhancement for specific "dynamic value" entries under a dynamic value type.

 dynamic_values = {